Statistics at a Glance

 Howlader N, Noone AM, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2016, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2016/, based on November 2018 SEER data submission, posted to the SEER web site, April 2019.

 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.

-SEER Cancer Stat Facts: Testiscular Cancer.
+SEER Cancer Stat Facts: Testicular Cancer.
 National Cancer Institute.
-Bethesda, MD, http://seer.cancer.gov/statfacts/html/testis.html
+Bethesda, MD, https://seer.cancer.gov/statfacts/html/testis.html

 The statistics presented in these stat facts are based on the most recent data available, most of which can be found in the SEER Cancer Statistics Review.
 In some cases, different year spans may be used.
 Estimates for the current year are based on past data.